 Most people have the longing for peace – world peace, peace in society, peace in relationships, peace of the heart.
 Peace seems to be the highest good, utopian, and unattainable.

-This is not accidentally – we are created with the deep longing for harmony, balance, and peace – with God, with ourselves, with our lives, with others, with the world and our place in it.
+This is not accidental – we are created with a deep longing for harmony, balance, and peace – with God, with ourselves, with our lives, with others, with the world and our place in it.
 In short, we are born with the longing for the lost Garden of Eden.
-This is the state of integrity, completeness, perfection, freedom, intimacy, security, prosperity and blessedness.
+This is the state of integrity, completeness, perfection, freedom, intimacy, security, prosperity, and blessedness.

 We find ourselves now in this world in the state in between.
 We are between the Garden of Eden and the new heaven and earth.
 And in this transitional interval of time, God gives us in Christ access to reconciliation, inner peace, joy, and completeness.
 As a kind of anticipation of what is to come, and a sure foundation and way of living in an imperfect world full of evil and suffering.